KrispyEngineer/Resume-CV/rendercv_output/Piyush_Patil_CV.typ

 #one-col-entry(
-  content: [Value-driven, 3.5+ years experienced SDET with expertise in automation, performance testing, and CI\/CD, leveraging Python, Pytest, Selenium, and Locust.
-Proven track record in mentoring individuals, optimising and automating processes and test planning for high-quality software deliveries.]
+  content: [SDET with 3+ years of experience in web and API automation, performance testing, and CI\/CD integration.
+Skilled in Selenium \(PyTest\), Playwright, Postman\/Newman, and Locust.
+Proven ability to develop and maintain automation frameworks, integrate tests into GitHub Actions, and collaborate cross-functionally to drive quality.]
 )